 That was not good news.

 The creatures werenāt normally dangerous to humans, provided you left them alone.
-They were a medium sized lizard, low to the ground, typically slow moving, but capable of dashing quickly for short bursts.
+They were a medium-sized lizard, low to the ground, typically slow moving, but capable of dashing quickly for short bursts.
 They grew five to seven quills from their tail which, when whipped at a creature, flew at significant velocity and embedded in the flesh.

 Hence the initial sting.